-The output gap determines the measures of CAB and overall balance (Figure 6).
+The determines output gap the measures of CAB and overall balance.
 The measure of overall balance is above (below) the CAB at the period when output gap is negative (positive).
-It implies that there is certain cyclical impact on overall balance as determined by output gap.
+It implies that there is certain cyclical impact overall balance on as determined by output gap.